IRHPC/irhpc.github.io/docs/compiling/08_singularity.md

 ```
 Note: If you receive warnings from Perl language about locale being incorrect, you can fix them with ```export LC_ALL=C```.

 Now we can build the final SIF file.
-For debigging shelling into you Singularity container and amking changes is fine, but in the end you want all these changes to be in your definition file.
+For debugging shelling into you Singularity container and amking changes is fine, but in the end you want all these changes to be in your definition file.
 Keeping the changes in the definition file wil make the container reproducable.

 Let's update the definition file with the changes we made.
 ```bash